DraconMarius/bear2obsidian/README.md

 - [ ] Require installation of node.js
 - [x] Tags with spaces
 > Tags with spaces will now create the folder using original name with spaces, but will fix the tag in the markdown itself with `_` so it can be recognised by Obsidian
-- [X] Create/ ~~Edit~~ Time
+- [X] Create/ Edit Time
-> Ability to retain birthtime is implemented.
-Instead of copying over to new export folder after formatting, it directly write to the original file and moved it to the destination folder.
-Edit time then will be the imported time.
-(I wasn't able to get both, and end up prioritized file create time for now)
+> Implemented.
+Instead of copying over to new export folder after formatting, it directly write to the original file and then moved to the destination folder. ~~(I wasn't able to get both, and end up prioritized file create time for now)~~

 *please note that this is mainly to automate the transition, and make it a tad bit easier for myself.
 Instead of manually sorting through your notes one by one and creating a folder manually.
 Please keep in mind that you might still have to make some fine-tune and reorganize your notes once your got it imported to Obsidian!*